sam399/MyGWebsite/README.md

 # MyGWebsite
-A gaming website planned for long trem
+A gaming website planned for long term